justinetaylor/mids-w207-final-project/backups/clear_cut_solution.md

 The following transformations were made in the function below.

 #### Transform Hillshade
-Now we'll normalize the "Hillsdale" variables by dividing them by 255.
+- Now we'll normalize the "Hillsdale" variables by dividing them by 255.
 The hillshade variables contain index of shades with a value between 0 and 255.

-#### Create new soil types
+#### Drop rare or non-existant soil types
-Now we'll create additional features to magnify the differences betweeen cover type1 and 2, and covery type3 and 6.
+- Now we'll drop soil types that don't exist in the training set.

 #### Combine soil types

-#### Drop rare or non-existant soil types
-Now we'll drop soil types that don't exist in the training set.
-Then we will combine soil types 35, 38, 39 and 40 because they have a very similar distribution.
+- We will combine soil types 35, 38, 39 and 40 because they have a very similar distribution.

-#### Create new features based on soil type descriptions
-TODO: Explain how we split up soil descriptions into different features to account for overlap.

 #### Transform Aspect
-TODO: Explain aspect problem and solution
+- The Aspect is expressed in degrees.
+0 degrees and 360 degrees is the same thing but represented differently.
+This may contribute to the poor distinction among the lables.
+We'll extract the sine and cosine values to normalize this feature.

 #### Log transformations
-Per EDA, we noticed the distribution of the "distance" related variables are skewed.
+- Per EDA, we noticed the distribution of the "distance" related variables are skewed.
 Now we'll log transform the features related to the distances to make the distribution smoother, and thus decrease the variances of the predictions.

 #### Add polynomial features
-Per EDA, Elevation is a numerical variable and there is a clearer distinciton in Elevation among the dependenet variable, cover type.
+- Per EDA, Elevation is a numerical variable and there is a clearer distinciton in Elevation among the dependenet variable, cover type.
 To imporve the signal, we sqaured Elevation.

 #### Drop irrelevant or problematic features
 - We'll drop "Id" because it does not provide any meaning in the classifications.